 Open to sophomores, juniors, and seniors, and to first-year students with consent of the instructor.
 Limited to 36 students.
-Omitted 2016-17.
-Professor Brooks and Professor Emeritus O’Connell.
+Spring semester.
+Professor Brooks.2017-18: Not offered

-Novels and short fiction, mainly comic, by such writers as Evelyn Waugh, Saul Bellow, Flannery O’Connor, Elizabeth Taylor, Kingsley Amis, John Updike, Philip Roth, Nicholson Baker, Ian McEwan, Jonathan Franzen, Barbara Pym.
+Novels and short fiction, mainly comic, by such writers as Evelyn Waugh, Saul Bellow, Flannery O’Connor, Vladimir Nabokov, Elizabeth Taylor, Kingsley Amis, John Updike, Philip Roth, Nicholson Baker, Ian McEwan, Jonathan Franzen, Barbara Pym.
 The effort will be to refine and complicate one’s performance as a critic of these writers and their books.

-Omitted 2016-17.
-Professor Emeritus Pritchard.2016-17: Not offered
+Spring semester.
+Professor Emeritus Pritchard.2017-18: Not offered

 “I fear chiefly lest my expression may not be extra-vagant enough, may not wander far enough beyond the narrow limit of my daily experience, so as to be adequate to the truth of which I have been convinced,” Thoreau writes in Walden.
 “Extra vagance! it depends on how you are yarded.”
 The aim of this course is to seek in a series of fictional extravaganzas by American authors a better understanding of how we are generally yarded, as readers of stories and novels, and what opens up for us when that yard expands.
 What does a wildness of invention, an insistent pressure on the confines of literary forms, make it possible for us to feel and know?
 What aspects of American cultural history are exposed to our view when writers freewheelingly generate, in Melville’s words, “more reality than real life itself can show”?
 Readings include Herman Melville’s Moby-Dick, William Wells Brown’s The Escape, Mark Twain’s The Adventures of Huckleberry Finn, Gertrude Stein’s Tender Buttons, Lydia Davis’s Break It Down, and David Foster Wallace’s Infinite Jest.